-o.
+Internal Control Over Financial Reporting and Disclosure Controls and Procedures j.
 Oversight of Internal Control over Financial Reporting and Disclosure Controls and Procedures

 The Audit Committee shall oversee management's review of the design and operating effectiveness of (i) the internal control over financial reporting adopted by the Company, and (ii) the disclosure controls and procedures that have been adopted to ensure the timely disclosure of all material information about the Company and its subsidiaries as required by applicable law or security exchange rules.